Decorating design ideas for a kitchen makeover

 The industrial style brings together all the kit of a professional kitchen with the look of a New York loft or fashionable restaurant.
 Perfect if you consider yourself a bit of a chef, or just love to explore the latest technologies and gadgets.

 It emulates the bare, stripped-back feel of Victorian factories with exposed brick and glass, dark woods and metal.
-This utilitarian look contrasts sharply with the innovative appliances, creating an edgy blend of practicality and style.
+This no-frills look contrasts sharply with the innovative appliances, creating an edgy blend of practicality and style.

 Show off all your sophisticated cooking gadgets – industrial kitchens need everything easily to hand for quick convenience.
 And why hide them away when then look so good?
 The palette tends to be quite cool and dark, making the use of wood or coppery metals all the more striking because of the contrast.
 And don’t be afraid of black: this style is bold enough to get away with it.